ToolJet/ToolJet/docs/versioned_docs/version-2.5.0/widgets/iframe.md

 id: iframe
 title: Iframe
 ---
 # Iframe

-Iframe component is used to embed another HTML page into the current one and display iframes in your app.
+Iframe widget is used to embed another HTML page into the current one and display iframes in your app.

 <div style={{textAlign: 'center'}}>